TritonDataCenter/rfd/rfd/0071/README.md

 1. Required header information is missing from the object stored in Manta.
 This results in an error passed to the callback.
 1. `m-encrypt-mac` doesn't match the calculated HMAC of the encrypted object.
 This results in an error passed to the callback.

+##### Logical Workflow

+Below are the steps that will take place inside of `get` when encountering an encrypted object

+1. Detect if an object is encrypted by checking if the `m-encrypt-support` header is set to `'client'`
+1. Validate the required encryption headers are stored with the object
+1. Retrieve the secret key using the `m-encrypt-key-id` value and `getKey` function passed on the option object
+1. Calculate the HMAC using 'sha256' with the key from getKey() and the encrypted object
+1. Verify that the calculated HMAC matches the `m-encrypt-mac` value
+1. Decrypt the object using the `m-encrypt-iv`, key retrieved from `getKey()` and the cipher specified in `m-encrypt-cipher`
+1. Verify that the object byte size matches the stored `m-encrypt-original-content-length`
+1. Pass the decrypted object to the callback function as a stream

 ##### Usage example